OWASP/owasp-masvs/tools/README.md

 6. Verify that Github Action was triggered.
 The Github action "Upload Release Asset" need to be triggered.
 This might take 5-10 minutes.
 7. Update OWASP Wiki if necessary
-8. Tweet about it with @OWASP-MSTG, Linkedin and OWASP Slack
+8. Tweet about it with @OWASP_MAS, Linkedin and OWASP Slack

 In case something went wrong and we need to remove the release: